Williston recently saw a once-a-year, and a once-in-a-lifetime, event.

-Right on the day of our total solar eclipse, April 8, students and faculty gathered around the Main Quad to enjoy a feast created by our diverse student community.
+On the day of the total solar eclipse, April 8, students and faculty gathered around the Main Quad to enjoy a feast created by our diverse student community.
 This meal included all sorts of Chinese, Japanese, South Korean, Vietnamese, and Indian food.

-This year’s Asian Night Market’s audience is not only for Asian students though; all students and faculty also get the opportunity to taste something new, often foods they are seeing for the first time, maybe even finding a new favorite.
+The Asian Night Market is not only for Asian students though; all students and faculty also get the opportunity to taste something new, often foods they are seeing for the first time, maybe even finding a new favorite.

 Students spent weeks, in addition to their academic loads, prepping for the event.
-The Asian Alliance Club, along with faculty adviser Ken Choo, planned out the entire event precisely step by step, from getting the ingredients to the cooking and setting the booths up.
+The Asian Alliance Club, along with faculty adviser Ken Choo, planned out the entire event step by step, from getting the ingredients, to the cooking, to setting the booths up.

-For everyone to finish in time, many students squeezed out a big chunk their Sunday (April 7) in the Sage Dining Commons prepping fried chicken, beef soup, and other delicacies, like skewers and bulgogi, different Chinese and Vietnamese foods such as bhel puri, chicken tikka masala, pork rice, and beef stew and other treats like rice balls and cola chicken.
+For everyone to finish in time, many students squeezed out a big chunk of their Sunday (April 7) in the Sage Dining Commons prepping fried chicken, beef soup, and other delicacies like skewers, bulgogi, bhel puri, chicken tikka masala, pork rice, beef stew, rice balls, and cola chicken.

-Sophia Chou, a freshman who helped with the Taiwanese & Japanese food, thinks that even though it took a lot of time, the experience was absolutely worth it.
+Sophia Chou, a freshman from Taiwan and Tokyo who helped with the Taiwanese and Japanese food, thinks that even though it took a lot of time, the experience was absolutely worth it.

-“I spent an entire eight hours in the kitchen on Sunday, and I did feel like complaining because I had a lot of work due the next day,” said Sophia, from Taiwan & Tokyo.
+“I spent an entire eight hours in the kitchen on Sunday, and I did feel like complaining because I had a lot of work due the next day,” said Sophia.
 “But after seeing the happy faces that night, I felt like my efforts were worth the price!”

 Along with the students who spent time cooking, there were also students who performed their talents elsewhere.
-Some joined to create cutely crafted posters to put in front of their tables, while others joined on the main quad to help setup the layout instead of going with the rest of the school community to watch the solar eclipse on Sawyer Field.
+Some joined to create cutely crafted posters to put in front of their tables, while others joined on the main quad to help set up instead of going with the rest of the school community to watch the solar eclipse on Sawyer Field.

 Mayphia Zhou, from Shenzhen, China, prepared trays of egg tarts and coconut milk cubes.
 From experience, those egg tarts definitely made me feel more at home.